 We will use the notation $H^{-1}(Q)$ for the dual of $H^1_0(Q)$.
-Finally, we note that the summation convention is used with respect to repeated integer-valued indices throughout the paper . \mysection{It\^o's formula for the square of the norm of the positive part} We are interested in an It\^o's formula for $|u_t^+|^2_{L_2(Q)}$, where $u_t$ is an $H^{-1}(Q)$-valued semimartingale taking values in $H^1_0(Q)$ for $dP\times dt$ almost every $(\omega,t)\in\Omega\times[0,T]$.
+Finally, we note that unless otherwise indicated, the summation convention is used with respect to repeated integer-valued indices throughout the paper.

+\mysection{It\^o's formula for the square of the norm of the positive part} We are interested in an It\^o's formula for $|u_t^+|^2_{L_2(Q)}$, where $u_t$ is an $H^{-1}(Q)$-valued semimartingale taking values in $H^1_0(Q)$ for $dP\times dt$ almost every $(\omega,t)\in\Omega\times[0,T]$.
 Our approach to obtain it is similar to that in \cite{K}.
 To state the formula we set